braindecode/braindecode/docs/index.rst

 Get Started
 ===========
-A minimal example for loading an EEG dataset, preprocessing and training a deep network on it looks like the following.
+Here an example to give you a quick idea how Braindecode is used to load and preprocess an EEG dataset to train a deep network on it.
-This may not give particularly good performance and is customized for the Shallow Network, note the examples further below for better-performing training pipelines.
+This example may not give particularly good performance, note the examples below for better-performing training pipelines.

 .. code-block:: python

+    import torch
+    from skorch.callbacks import LRScheduler
+    from skorch.helper import predefined_split
     from braindecode.datasets.moabb import MOABBDataset
     from braindecode.preprocessing.preprocess import preprocess, Preprocessor
     from braindecode.preprocessing.windowers import create_windows_from_events
     from braindecode.models import ShallowFBCSPNet
-    from skorch.callbacks import LRScheduler
-    from skorch.helper import predefined_split
-    import torch
     from braindecode import EEGClassifier

     # Load the data
     dataset = MOABBDataset(dataset_name="BNCI2014001", subject_ids=[1])